etsy/statsd-jvm-profiler/README.md

 CPU load metrics are sampled and reported once every 10 seconds.

 Important notes:
 * This Profiler is not enabled by default.
-To enable use the argument `profilers=JVMCPUProfiler`
+To enable use the argument `profilers=CPULoadProfiler`
 * This Profiler relies on Sun/Oracle-specific JVM implementations that offer a JMX bean that might not be available in other JVMs.
   Even if you are using the right JVM, there's no guarantee this JMX bean will remain there in the future.
 * The minimum required JVM version that offers support for this is for Java 7.